ebeneliason/easy-pattern/README.md

 similar to that provided by `playdate.graphics.image:drawFaded()`.
 The dither pattern used can be changed via the `ditherType` property.
 The alpha dither remains fixed with respect to the screen even as the pattern itself shifts in phase, causing the pattern to appear to move "beneath" the alpha mask.
+See [Translucent Patterns](#translucent-patterns) for an example.

 Default `1.0`

 #### `ditherType`

 A dither type used to render the pattern with reduced opacity when `alpha` is less than 1.
-This accepts any values supported by `playdate.graphics.setDitherPattern()`, e.g. `playdate.graphics.image.kDitherTypeVerticalLine`.
+This property accepts any values supported by `playdate.graphics.setDitherPattern()`.

 Default: `playdate.graphics.image.kDitherTypeBayer8x8`